 Garden waste collections in Eastbourne

-From 1 April 2018 the Eastbourne fortnightly garden waste collections will become a paid service, costing £52 per bin per year.
+From 1 April 2018 the Eastbourne fortnightly garden waste collections became a paid service, costing £52 per bin per year.

 To join the chargeable service please sign up using the 'start now' button above.
-To make sure you receive a full year of garden waste collections, please sign up by 5pm on Thursday 29 March.
-If you do not sign up for the service by this date you can join at any time, however the service will still cost £52 per bin with an annual renewal date of 1 April.
+You can sign up for the service by this date you can join at any time, however the service will still cost £52 per bin with an annual renewal date of 1 April.

 We will continue to collect garden waste fortnightly and collection dates for existing customers will stay the same.
 There will be no collections for two weeks over the Christmas period.